DARKMATTERVENDETTA/Zaps-SnackShack/index.md

 # Sales
 - 0.50 cents of of every snack and drink
 ## Updates
+- Added Updates
+- sales
+- contact info
+- Membership
+- workers
-- Added Updates,sales,contact info,Membership,workers and more snacks,candy and drinks
+- more snacks,candy and drinks
+- Added movies